Recognition of Deferrals in Previous Periods

 Recognizing Deferred Revenue and Expenses in Previous and Future Periods

 For recognizing expenses as well as revenues in the periods that differ from the financial period of the document date, you can configure a deferral code with one of the following recognition methods specified: Evenly by Periods, Evenly by Periods, Prorate by Days, Evenly by Days in Period, or On Payment.
+When you use these recognition methods with offset, the system adds the offset to the financial period of the document to determine the start recognition period.
 For details, see Recognition Methods for Deferred Revenues or Expenses.

 With these methods specified, you can set up the start recognition period to be either earlier than the period of the document date, or later than the period of the document date.